-Take in summer one beautiful step at a time.
-Wisconsin has some incredible hiking trails, and late summer is the perfect time to go exploring—early-season bugs are long gone and the forests are especially lush and peaceful.
+Take in the beauty of Wisconsin one step at a time.
+Wisconsin has some incredible hiking trails, and it’s the the perfect time to go exploring.
 Here are four great trails to check off your hiking bucket list—they offer great scenery and are easy for anyone to explore.

 The Blue Hills, Rusk County